dlvp/dlvp.github.io/_posts/2017-08-12-Physics-Is-it-possible.markdown

             rec += line
 ```

-The previous loop read the content of the XML between two `<record>` tags and call the function `process_record` on it.
+The previous loop reads the content of the XML between two `<record>` tags and calls the function `process_record` on it.
 This function now has to deal with a very small chunk of the original XML file and extract the relevant info from it.
 For instance

 ```js
 import xml.etree.ElementTree as ET